nlawson/node-sonos-http-api/README.md

 `/TV%20Room/sub/polarity/1`
 Switch "placement adjustment" or more commonly known as phase.
 0 = 0°, 1 = 180°

-Spotify and Apple Music (Experimental)
+Spotify, SoundCloud, and Apple Music (Experimental)
 ----------------------

-Allows you to perform your own external searches for Apple Music or Spotify songs or albums and play a specified song or track ID.
+Allows you to perform your own external searches for Apple Music, SoundCloud, or Spotify songs or albums and play a specified song or track ID.
 The Music Search funtionality outlined further below performs a search of its own and plays the specified music.

 The following endpoints are available: